peteroupc/peteroupc.github.io/exporand.md

 <a id=kthsmallest></a>
 ### kthsmallest

-The **kthsmallest** method generates the 'k'th smallest 'bitcount'-digit uniform random number out of 'n' of them (also known as the 'n'th _order statistic_), is also relied on by this beta sampler.
-It is used when both `a` and `b` are integers, based on the known property that a beta random variable in this case is the `a`th smallest uniform (0, 1) random number out of `a + b - 1` of them (Devroye 1986, p.
+The **kthsmallest** method generates the 'k'th smallest 'bitcount'-digit uniform random variate in the interval \[0, 1\] out of 'n' of them (also known as the 'n'th _order statistic_), is also relied on by this beta sampler.
+It is used when both `a` and `b` are integers, based on the known property that a beta random variate in this case is the `a`th smallest uniform random variate in the interval [0, 1] out of `a + b - 1` of them (Devroye 1986, p.
 431)<sup>[**(19)**](#Note19)</sup>.

 **kthsmallest**, however, doesn't simply generate 'n' 'bitcount'-digit numbers and then sort them.
 Rather, it builds up their digit expansions digit by digit, via PSRNs.
-It uses the observation that (in the binary case) each uniform (0, 1) random number is equally likely to be less than half or greater than half; thus, the number of uniform numbers that are less than half vs. greater than half follows a binomial(n, 1/2) distribution (and of the numbers less than half, say, the less-than-one-quarter vs. greater-than-one-quarter numbers follows the same distribution, and so on).
+It uses the observation that (in the binary case) each uniform random variate in the interval [0, 1] is equally likely to be less than half or greater than half; thus, the number of uniform numbers that are less than half vs. greater than half follows a binomial(n, 1/2) distribution (and of the numbers less than half, say, the less-than-one-quarter vs. greater-than-one-quarter numbers follows the same distribution, and so on).
 Thanks to this observation, the algorithm can generate a sorted sample "on the fly".
 A similar observation applies to other bases than base 2 if we use the multinomial distribution instead of the binomial distribution.
 I am not aware of any other article or paper (besides one by me) that describes the **kthsmallest** algorithm given here.

 The algorithm is as follows:

 1. Create `n` uniform PSRNs with positive sign and an integer part of 0.
 2. Set `index` to 1.
 3. If `index <= k` and `index + n >= k`:
-    1. Generate **v**, a multinomial random vector with _b_ probabilities equal to 1/_b_, where _b_ is the base, or radix (for the binary case, _b_ = 2, so this is equivalent to generating a binomial(`n`, 0.5) random number, call it `LC`, and setting **v** to {`LC`, `n - LC`}).
+    1. Generate **v**, a multinomial random vector with _b_ probabilities equal to 1/_b_, where _b_ is the base, or radix (for the binary case, _b_ = 2, so this is equivalent to generating `LC`, a binomial random variate with parameters `n` and 0.5, and setting **v** to {`LC`, `n - LC`}).
     2. Starting at `index`, append the digit 0 to the first **v**\[0\] PSRNs, a 1 digit to the next **v**\[1\] PSRNs, and so on to appending a _b_ &minus; 1 digit to the last **v**\[_b_ &minus; 1\] PSRNs (for the binary case, this means appending a 0 bit to the first `LC` PSRNs and a 1 bit to the next `n - LC` PSRNs).
     3. For each integer _i_ in \[0, _b_): If **v**\[_i_\] > 1, repeat step 3 and these substeps with `index` = `index` + &sum;<sub>_j_=0, ..., _i_&minus;1</sub> **v**\[_j_\] and `n` = **v**\[_i_\].
 (For the binary case, this means: If `LC > 1`, repeat step 3 and these substeps with the same `index` and `n = LC`; then, if `n - LC > 1`, repeat step 3 and these substeps with `index = index + LC`, and `n = n - LC`).
 4. Take the `k`th PSRN (starting at 1), then optionally fill it with uniform random digits as necessary to give its fractional part `bitcount` many digits (similarly to **FillGeometricBag** above), then return that number.
 (Note that the beta sampler  described later chooses to fill the PSRN this way via this algorithm.)